Nicolechinasa/Deployment-of-a-HIPAA-compliant-hospital-management-application-on-the-Azure-platform./README.md

 Frontend Creation and Server Configuration
 == Network Security Configuration:
-* Set up NSG rules allowing TCP traffic on relevant ports (e.g., 3000 for frontend access).
+* Set up NSG rules allowing TCP traffic on relevant ports ; 3000 for frontend access, 443 for a secure internet access. and 22 for configuration access.

 == Server Access:
 * Utilized MobaXterm with private key access for secure server management.